groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/merge-dotx-files-groupdocs-merger-java/_index.md

 type: docs
 ---

-# groupdocs merger maven – Merge DOTX Files with Java
+# merge dotx java – Merge DOTX Files with GroupDocs Merger

-Merging Microsoft Office DOTX templates has never been easier thanks to **groupdocs merger maven**.
-In this step‑by‑step guide you’ll see how to set up the library, load multiple DOTX files, and produce a single merged document—all from a Java application.
-Whether you’re building automated report generators or contract assembly tools, the approach below shows why *java merge word templates* is a breeze with GroupDocs Merger.
+In this guide you’ll learn how to **merge dotx java** using GroupDocs Merger Maven, making it simple to *java merge word templates* in any Java application.
+Whether you need to stitch together report templates, contract clauses, or any other Office Open XML files, the steps below will show you a clean, production‑ready approach.

 ## Quick Answers
 - **What library do I need?** groupdocs merger maven (GroupDocs.Merger for Java)